 How did “Lady Bugs” get inside the home during winter?
-This is a common question we receive during the winter months as the sun hits the south and southwest wall.
-The insects may look like Lady Bugs but they’re actually Asian Lady Beetles.
+This is a common question we receive during winter as the sun hits the south and southwest wall.
+These beetles may look like lady bugs but are actually Asian Lady Beetles.
 These insects wake up from their dormant state and start walking around inside when the sun warms up the south and southwest side of the home.
 These pests overwinter inside the wall cavity and open spaces of the home.
 Fall pests such as Asian Lady Beetles, Box Elder Bugs, and Stink Bugs do not do any harm or damage, they’re complete nuisance pests.
 A properly timed exterior treatment during the fall will help reduce the pests you notice in your home.

-“Timely, courteous, knowledgeable and really knows his critters!
-Having BOGO Pest Control handle my pest problems was the best decision I’ve made in a long time!”
+“Timely, courteous, knowledgeable, and knows his critters!
+Having BOGO Pest Control handle my pest problems was my best decision in a long time!”

 -Bard in Plymouth

 One of the easiest ways to tell if a beetle is a Multi-Colored Asian Lady is to look at its head.
-You will clearly see the letter “M” against a white background.
+You will see the letter “M” on a white background.
 They are called “Multi-colored” due to the variations of red and orange colors they can have.
 Each beetle can have up to 19 spots on its backside.
 They are very successful at reproducing as each female can lay approximately 300 eggs each season and can live up to three years.
 They don’t have natural predators here in the United States.
-If something tries to eat one, they emit a foul-smelling and terrible tasting ooze out of their backside through a process called “reflex bleeding” that causes the predator to immediately reject them.
+If something tries to eat one, they emit a foul-smelling and terrible-tasting ooze out of its backside through a process called “reflex bleeding” that causes the predator to immediately reject them.

 They are beneficial out in the environment, however, when the temperatures drop in the fall, they quickly become a nuisance as they come to over-winter inside our homes!
 In Japan, they find south-facing cliffs that are black with white snow.
 Scientists believe they are attracted to the contrasting colors as well as the warmth.
 That is probably why they love lighter-colored homes with big south or west-facing walls that catch a lot of sun in the afternoon.
-Typically, towards the end of September into early October is when they tend to try to get inside where they won’t be exposed to the harsh winter elements to come.
+Typically, towards the end of September into early October, they tend to try to get inside where they won’t be exposed to the harsh winter elements.